-- Current recommendations specify ranges or limits for technical parameters. - A continuous adaptation of the recommendations is necessary. - To provide guidance to radiologists, the European professional societies should provide specific recommendations for the scan protocols. - EFOMP - ESR marc.kachelriess@dkfz.de
+- Current recommendations specify ranges or limits for technical parameters. - The detail level of these recommendations varies from country to country. - A continuous adaptation of the recommendations is necessary. - To provide guidance to radiologists, the European professional societies should provide specific recommendations for the scan protocols. - EFOMP - ESR marc.kachelriess@dkfz.de